asciidocfx/AsciidocFX/README.md

 ### How to Build

-1. Install JDK 8 and set JAVA_HOME
+1. Install JDK 8 and set JAVA_HOME properly
-2. Enter AsciidocFX directory and run $ mvn clean install
+2. Enter AsciidocFX directory and run
+    * $ mvn clean install
-3. Follow to target directory and run $ java -jar AsciidocFX.jar
+3. Follow to target directory and run
+    * $ java -jar AsciidocFX.jar
+4. If you want to build native installer (RPM,DKG,DEB,EXE,MSI)
+    * Run $ mvn jfx:native

 If you want not to build AsciidocFX, download the Jar with this [Link](http://kodcu.com/AsciidocFX.jar)